-On 17th December, 2018, a matter with respect to applicability of Section 354A of the Indian Penal Code (“IPC”) to transgender victims reached the High Court of Delhi.
+On 17th December, 2018, a matter with respect to the applicability of Section 354A of IPC to transgender Community reached the High Court of Delhi.
 From perusal of a copy of the writ petition filed by Anamika before the High Court of Delhi in 2018 it appears that she is a student of Delhi University and a transgender person who identifies herself as a woman, though she was assigned “male” sex at birth.
 Her petition states that she was sexually harassed by male students on campus in 2017-18, however, when she approached the police for filing an FIR, the police did not do so as she was not a ‘woman’ for the purpose of IPC.

 In her petition to High Court, she also states that the police chose not to apply the relevant provisions of IPC due to her sexuality, as she did not conform to the stereotypical gender of a male or a female.
 The petition states, “At the first instance, Respondent No.3 was sympathetic and acknowledged that Petitioner had been a victim of sexual harassment.
 However, according to the Investigating Officer (hereinafter “I.O.”), the relevant section under the IPC, i.e. Section 354A provides that acts of sexual harassment can be committed by a ‘man’ against a ‘woman’ only.
 The Officer doubted whether Petitioner could file a police complaint of sexual harassment under Section 354A of the IPC as she was a transgender person and not a ‘woman’.
 When Petitioner tried to explain to Respondent No.3 that transgender persons are entitled to equal protection of laws under the Constitution of India, the I.O. retorted:- “In the Police Station, it is the IPC that applies and not the Constitution.”